CasperThePancake/PAPE2D/README.md

 PAPE2D is a 2D constraint-based, rigid-body physics engine, similar to Box2D.
 It is built from the ground up with no external physics libraries.

 I'm currently hard at work developing the first working version of PAPE2D, together with a full textbook course on the physics behind it.
+Keep in mind I also have a master in physics to study for, so progress comes in sporadic bursts!

 My end goal with the project is to recreate the first level of Angry Birds with the engine, a true test of good physics!